mglambda/ghostbox/README.md

 In this case, the `{[README.md]}` expression would be expanded into the content of this very file (woah).
 Incidentally, the backslashes above are used to enter a newline at the CLI.

-Note that although they are useful, dynamic file variables are disabled for every other input method except the terminal program.
+Note that although they are useful, for security reasons, dynamic file variables are disabled for every other input method except the terminal program.
 Think putting `{[/etc/passwd]}` deep in some python code and other such skullduggery.

 ## Tool Calling Guide